The Swarm (Schätzing novel): Television

-An alliance of European public broadcasters is producing a TV series titled as The Swarm, handled by Frank Doelger and Mark Huffam.
+An alliance of European public broadcasters produced a TV series titled as The Swarm, handled by Frank Doelger and Mark Huffam.
 The cast includes Cécile de France, Sharon Duncan-Brewster, Joshua Odjick, Takuya Kimura, Kari Corbett, Jack Greenlees, Lydia Wilson, Krista Kosonen, Takehiro Hira and Rosabell Laurenti Sellers.
 It was released in February and March 2023.

 Board game

 Wolfgang Kramer and Michael Kiesling designed a board game based on the book, published originally by Kosmos and in English by Z-Man Games.
 Each player represents a nation competing in attempts to communicate with The Swarm, and the winner is determined as the most successful researcher.